NotebookLM

 Meet SiteToMarkdown — your NotebookLM content loader

-SiteToMarkdown takes a single seed URL (for example, your docs homepage) and:
+SiteToMarkdown takes a single seed URL (for example, your docs homepage, sitemap, or feed URL) and:

 You can then upload that Markdown file as a single source to Google NotebookLM, instantly giving your notebook a rich, deeply linked knowledge base.